 In this section, we provide more information about the datasets utilized in our experiments.
 We leverage two large-scale QoS datasets from the publicly available WSDREAM-2 \cite{WSDREAM} repository, namely, Response Time (RT) and Throughput (TP).
 These datasets capture QoS interactions for 142 users across 4500 web services over 64 time-steps, with a 15-minute interval between each time-step.
 These datasets are commonly used for time-aware QoS prediction \cite{tpmcf,DeepTSQP,GFEN,TUIPCC,RNCF,RTF}.
 We now discuss the characteristics of the datasets.

-\textit{(i) Dataset challenges:} In real-life scenarios, a user invokes very few services, eventually leading to situations where a large percentage of QoS data is unknown at a particular time slice, which causes high sparsity in the QoS log matrices.
+\textit{(i) Dataset Challenges:} In real-life scenarios, a user invokes very few services, eventually leading to situations where a large percentage of QoS data is unknown at a particular time slice, which causes high sparsity in the QoS log matrices.
 The sparsity is further increased when new users or services, often called cold-start, are added to the QoS ecosystem.
 The unknown QoS values and cold-start turn out to be data deficiency issues.
-The datasets further may have the issue of data credibility where the data itself is unreliable due to the presence of outliers and greysheep (GS).
+The datasets may further have the issue of data credibility, where the data itself is unreliable due to the presence of outliers and greysheep (GS).
 The actual cause of generating outliers, however, is unknown, but it is led by network loads and service status.
-Moreover, the greysheep is known for its pattern of QoS invocation, which differentiates them from other users or services.
+Moreover, the greysheep is known for its pattern of QoS invocation, which differentiates it from other users or services.
 Here, we exemplify the concept of GS using a subset of the RT dataset \cite{WSDREAM}.
-Fig. \ref{fig:gs_ngs_plot} depicts an instance of a GS user compared to three other non-GS users across twelve services based on their response time values.
-Notably, the QoS pattern of GS1 significantly diverges from non-GS users: 1, 2, and 3.
-The presence of such users in the QoS logs complicates the feature extraction process and leads to low QoS prediction performance in CF. Therefore, handling such issues is essentially required for high-prediction accuracy.
+Fig. \ref{fig:gs_ngs_plot} depicts an instance of a GS user compared to three other non-GS (NGS) users across twelve services based on their response time values.
+Notably, the QoS pattern of GS1 significantly diverges from NGS1, NGS2, and NGS3.
+The presence of such users in the QoS logs complicates the learning process and leads to low QoS prediction performance.
+Therefore, handling such issues is essential for high-prediction accuracy.

-\textit{(ii) Dataset distribution:} As reported in Section IV of the main paper, the values in the RT and TP datasets range from 0.001 to 19.999 and 3.6534e-5 to 6726.8335, respectively.
+\textit{(ii) Dataset Distribution:} As reported in Section IV of the main paper, the value ranges in the RT and TP datasets are $[0.001, 19.999]$ and $[3.6534{\times}10^{-5}, 6726.8335]$, respectively.
 Table \ref{tab:rt_tp_range-wise} provides further details on the distribution of both datasets.
 Notably, both datasets are positively skewed, with most QoS values concentrated on the left side of the distribution.
-This skew complicates the interpretation of complex features, necessitating non-linear models to capture the underlying patterns, which is the focus of this paper.
+This asymmetry complicates the interpretation of complex features, necessitating non-linear models to capture the underlying patterns, which is the focus of our paper.